with Elizabeth Baron

 The work on neutrality, especially in combination with the red nose clown work, equips the actor with deep and useful insights and initiates them into myriad new possibilities as creators and performers.

+Through movement and release work, improvisation, mask technique, Lecoq-based exercises and technique, mime, voice work, and much more, we will wrestle with, let go into, and courageously seek our neutrality, in search of the timeless poetic movement of which we all are capable.
 The goal of the work of the neutral mask, in my opinion, is for the student to have full access to their activated body, the ability to just the story they want to tell, to listen to the space and the others, and to be fully alive to their imagination.

 ELIZABETH BARON is an award-winning teacher, director, actor and collaborative theater-maker.
 She leads mask, voice, acting, red nose, and movement workshops and classes throughout the US and Internationally.
 She holds an MFA in Lecoq Based Actor-Created Physical Theater, from Naropa University/London International School of the Performing Arts (LISPA.)